enessinanparildi/learning_goal_mdp/README.md

 This project implements various algorithms and techniques for solving and analyzing Markov Decision Processes (MDPs), with a focus on the Goal Reachability with Bounded Probability (GRBP) problem and learning algorithms.

+Markov Decision Processes (MDPs) form the mathematical foundation of many reinforcement learning algorithms.
+They are widely used to model decision-making problems where outcomes are partly random and partly under the control of an agent.
+Applications include robotics, autonomous systems, game AI, recommendation systems, and resource management, where agents must learn optimal policies to maximize long-term rewards through trial and error.

 ## Table of Contents

 1. [Overview](#overview)